For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Get out with those mitts raised!
 Let’s see ‘em!”, yelled the first officer on the PA.

-Surprised to suddenly see compliance, all of the policemen shifted and stiffened when they heard the mechanical sound of a door latch being pulled, a few seconds later followed by the metallic creak of the heavy driver’s door beginning to open.
+Surprised to suddenly see evidence of compliance, all of the policemen shifted and stiffened when they heard the mechanical sound of a door latch being pulled, a few seconds later followed by the metallic creak of the heavy driver’s door beginning to open.
 A menacing and low guttural growl emanated from within the densely window-tinted interior as the door swung fully open like the stone of a tomb being rolled away after centuries of containment of the dead and spirits and mystery and ancient evil.

 Enter Your Comments Below